Deepak Shimkhada

-Deepak Shimkhada (दीपक सिंखडा) (born September 5, 1945) is a Nepali American educator, artist, art historian, author and community leader.
-He currently serves as an adjunct professor at Chaffey College in Rancho Cucamonga, California.
-He has previously held visiting and adjunct appointments at several universities in the United States, including Scripps College, Claremont Graduate University, California State University, Northridge, University of the West and Claremont School of Theology.
-His teaching career began in 1980 and although he is fully retired from full-time teaching, he currently teaches Asian art part-time at Chaffey College.
+Deepak Shimkhada (दीपक सिंखडा) (born September 5, 1945) is a Nepalese-American with a diverse professional background, including work as an Asian art historian, educator, writer, editor, and painter.
+He currently serves as an adjunct professor at Chaffey College in Rancho Cucamonga, California, and has previously held visiting and adjunct positions at several U.S. universities, including Scripps College, Claremont Graduate University, California State University, Northridge, University of the West, and Claremont School of Theology.
+His teaching career began in 1980, and while he has retired from full-time teaching, he continues to teach Asian art part-time at Chaffey College.

-He is the founding president of the Foundation for Indic Philosophy and Culture (Indic Foundation) and the Himalayan Arts Council.
-He has served on the boards of several organizations, including Asian Studies on the Pacific Coast and the America-Nepal Society of California (the latter as president).
-He served on the Board of Visitors of the School of Religion at Claremont Graduate University as Chair of the Hindu Council from 2006 to 2012.
-He is also a founding board member of the South Asian Studies Association.
+He holds the position of founding president in two organizations, namely the Foundation for Indic Philosophy and Culture (Indic Foundation) and the Himalayan Arts Council.
+In his career, Shimkhada has actively contributed to several institutions, including Asian Studies on the Pacific Coast and the America-Nepal Society of California, where he also held the position of president.
+His leadership extended to serving as the Chair of the Hindu Council on the Board of Visitors for the School of Religion at Claremont Graduate University from 2006 to 2012.
+Furthermore, he played a foundational role as a board member in the South Asian Studies Association (SASA).

-A well-published author of many journal and newspaper articles, book chapters and edited books, he has also exhibited his paintings and graphics in group and one-man shows in Nepal, India, Japan and the U.S. Notably, he has appeared as a commentator in several episodes of the History Channel series Ancient Aliens.
+He has an extensive publication record, including journal and newspaper articles, book chapters, and edited books.
+His artistic endeavors encompass exhibitions of his paintings and graphics, which have been displayed in group and solo shows in various countries, including Nepal, India, Japan, and the United States.
+Additionally, he has made appearances as a commentator in several episodes of the History Channel series Ancient Aliens.

 Early life and education

-Shimkhada was born on September 5, 1945 in Darkha, Nepal to Ratna Prasad Shimkhada and Kausalya Devi Shimkhada.
+Shimkhada was born on September 5, 1945, in Darkha, Nepal to Ratna Prasad Shimkhada and Kausalya Devi Shimkhada.
 He attended JP High School in Kathmandu and completed SLC in 1960.
 He completed IA in Economics from Saraswati College in Kathmandu in 1962.

 In 1962, upon receiving a scholarship from the Government of India, Shimkhada left for India to pursue higher education in fine arts.
 He studied at The Maharaja Sayajirao University of Baroda and received a bachelor's degree in fine arts in 1968.
 He received his master's degree in fine arts with a focus on art criticism in 1970 from the same university.
 In 1972, he received a Fulbright fellowship to study art history and moved to Los Angeles in the United States.
 He is considered among the first few Nepalis to immigrate to the U.S. He earned his Master of Arts in art history from the University of Southern California in 1975.
 Shimkhada earned his PhD in Education from Claremont Graduate University in 2001.
 His dissertation was in art and religion using semiotics as a methodology to analyze them.